Clemson participates in the Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.

 The TEACH Grant is available to students who plan to begin a career in teaching and are enrolled in a Clemson approved major, completing coursework at the professional level of their education curriculum and meet the minimum GPA, testing and application requirements.
 Recipients must agree to serve as a full-time teacher in a low-income school, as a highly-qualified teacher, and in a high-need field for at least four years within eight calendar years of leaving the program for which they received the TEACH Grant.
 Recipients that fail to complete the four years of qualified teaching service a within eight years of completing the course of study for which the TEACH Grant was received, or otherwise fail to meet any other requirement of the grant, will have their Teach Grant converted into a Federal Direct Unsubsidized Loan.
 Accrued and capitalized interest is effective from the date of the original grant disbursement.
 Once a Teach Grant converts to a loan, it is not reversible.

-Students must be degree seeking and in a major Clemson has approved as Teach Grant eligible.
-For 2017-18, Clemson has approved the following majors as Teach Grant eligible based on the federal list provided by the Department of Education and the National List applicable to the state of South Carolina:
+Students must be degree-seeking and in a major Clemson has approved as Teach Grant eligible.
+Clemson has approved the following majors as Teach Grant eligible based on the federal list provided by the Department of Education and the National List applicable to the state of South Carolina:

 |Secondary Social Studies